lm383/RushHourProject/README.txt

 https://github.com/marvingfx/rush-hour-solver
 The changes made where to the solver.py in the main function and the added solver2 function.

+The authors of these repositories have gived their permission to use them in this experiment.
+# The Original Experiment
+The boards used in the original experiment are the ones in the folders that state the boards sizes and follow the naming convention of board[size]_[ID].csv.
+The results of these boards can be found in the Results folder.

 # Setup
-Will need to install psutil so the program can record the memory usage pip install psutil
+Will need to install psutil so the program can record the memory usage use: pip install psutil

 The code has been edited slightly to better fit this experiment.